UN-OCHA/iasc_cms/README.md

 We are following [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) as our branching strategy.
 Our primary branches are `master` and `develop`.
 Working branches should be named as follows:

-- `feature/IASC-123` where `IASC-123` is the JIRA ticket dicating the work in the feature.
+- `feature/IASC-123` where `IASC-123` is the JIRA ticket indicating the work in the feature.
 If there is no JIRA ticket, please use a short readable explanation of the work in the branch.
 - `hotfix/IASC-123` for hotfixes/bug fixes.
 Same conventions apply.

   Here is a [cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/), it has instructions on how to install it and a cheatsheet for the commands.